 To be certain that you really did enjoy their latest movie, Disney has begun work on audience facial recognition.
 The tech is powered by artificial intelligence to scan the faces of the audience and interpret the viewer’s emotion.
 While this could conjure up themes of dystopian surveillance, it should give Disney enough data to make the best film they can for you to enjoy.

 Despite all these technological investments and innovations, Iger has so far declined to appoint a Chief Technology Officer (CTO).
 He noted this was to allow each of the companies to be innovative on their own without central control.
 While this has led to a lot of success stories, there have been a few notable failures too.

-The NFC-powered Disney Infinity gaming platform was discontinued after three years.
+The NFC-powered Disney Infinity gaming platform was discontinued.
 The browser-based social network/virtual game Club Penguin was also shut down, but replaced with the mobile-first Club Penguin Island.
 However, whether it’s shaping Star Wars for a new generation, taking on Netflix, or expanding their media empire, Disney seems intent on propelling Mickey into the 21st century.

 Of course, you can always indulge in a bit of nostalgia anytime with some of the wonderful Disney-themed products available.
 They make great gifts for Disney fans!